-The discovery of PLCK G147.3-16.6 was confirmed through a 16.9 ks X-ray observation with the XMM-Newton European Photon Imaging Camera (EPIC) in 2011 August, as part of the Planck XMM-Newton validation program (Planck Collaboration IV 2013).
-An additional 43.9 ks XMM-Newton observation was obtained in 2012 August.
-We calibrated both data sets using the Science Analysis System (SAS, ver.
-13.5.0) and the most recent calibration files as of 2014 July.
+tional 43.9 ksec XMM-Newton observation was obtained in August 2012.
+We calibrated both datasets using the Science Analysis System (SAS, ver.
+13.5.0) and the most recent calibration files as of July 2014.
 The calibrated, cleaned event files discard periods of high intensity due to background particle flares.
 Effective exposure times and other observation details are summarized in Table 1.

 The images and spectra were cleaned of point sources.
 CCD4 of the MOS1 detector was operating in an anomalous state during observation 0679181301, and therefore excluded from further analysis.
-The merged, exposure-corrected X-ray surface brightness ( $S_X$ ) image in Figure 3 (left) shows that the cluster has a disturbed morphology, with an elongated core angled $\approx 30^{\circ}$ counterclockwise from E-W.
+The merged, exposure-corrected X-ray surface brightness $(S{\rm x})$ image in Figure 3 (left) shows that the cluster has a disturbed morphology, with an elongated core angled $\approx 30^{\circ}$ counterclockwise from E-W.

 We extracted spectra for the temperature analysis using the SAS tools mos-spectra and pn-spectra.
-Extracted MOS1 +MOS2 spectra were co-added, and the MOS and PN spectra were jointly fit using xspec using cstat statistics.
-Each region contained >2000 background-subtracted (i.e., source) counts.
+Extracted MOS1+MOS2 spectra were co-added, and the MOS and PN spectra were jointly fit using xspec using cstat statistics.
+Each region contained >2000 background-subtracted (i.e. source) counts.
 With the column density of hydrogen held fixed at the Galactic value, we fit the APEC plasma model to find the temperature of each region, marginalizing over abundance.
-Further details of the data reduction and analysis such as the treatments of the local, cosmic, and particle backgrounds are discussed in Bulbulx et al. (2012).
+Further details of the data reduction and analysis such as the treatments of the local, cosmic, and particle backgrounds are discussed in Bulbul et al. (2012).

-We used the XMM-Newton spectroscopic data to produce a temperature ( $k{\rm B}T{\rm e}$ ) map of the cluster using the contour binning algorithm of Sanders (2006), contbin, which selects regions of similar $S{\rm X}$ above a user-specified S/N threshold.
-We used S/N > 30 yielding > 2000 source counts per region.
+We used the XMM-Newton spectroscopic data to produce a temperature $(k{\rm B}T{\rm e})$ map of the cluster using the contour binning algorithm of Sanders (2006), contbin, which selects regions of similar $S{\rm X}$ above a user-specified S/N threshold.
+We used S/N > 30 yielding >2000 source counts per region.
 The resulting temperature map is shown in Figure 3 (middle panel), with GISMO contours overlaid for comparison.
-A pseudo-pressure map ( $k{\rm B}T{\rm e} \times \sqrt{S{\rm X}}$ ) is shown in Figure 3 (right).
+A pseudo-pressure map $(k{\rm B}T{\rm e} \times \sqrt{S{\rm X}})$ is shown in Figure 3 (right).